 More recently, studies have shifted to cannabis’ second-most prominent compound, cannabidiol (CBD).
 CBD has become popular in the science community because unlike THC, CBD does not have psychoactive, intoxicating side effects.
 This gives it greater potential as a medicine.

 Now, as scientists have realized the cannabis plant has more than 100 active compounds, called cannabinoids, they have started to put the time into researching some of the others.
 As it turns out, the cannabinoid cannabinol (CBN) also appears to have therapeutic properties, including one that coincides with CBD: they both might have the power to help you sleep.

-With millions of people around the world reported to have trouble sleeping, finding an effective way to treat their sleep issues is imperative.
+With millions of people around the world reporting to have trouble sleeping, finding natural and effective ways to treat their sleep issues is imperative.
 Perhaps CBD and CBN are the answer.